slz2003/RFCScope-/Errata_filtering/Result_manual/9729-6/packetizer_raw_output.md

 Require explicitly that if a valid and trusted key exporter output is not present, the backend MUST treat the request as if the Authorization header were missing.

-**Severity:** High
-  *Basis:* Undefined handling in the absence of a proper exporter output may lead to inconsistent or insecure authentication processing.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Deontic Expert: Issue-1

 ---